 Have you heard of Avobenzone?
 It’s a chemical that can cause irritation when in contact with the skin and the eyes.
 Avobenzone is a UV light blocker but it degrades once exposed to sunlight.

-The chemicals in Avobenzone are broken down and release harmful chemicals to be released into the body.
+The chemicals in Avobenzone are broken down and release harmful chemicals into the body.
 Avobenzone-based sunscreens have been associated with hormone imbalance, nervous system disorders, changes, and cancers.

 Can Sunscreen Permanently Damage Your Eyes?